There are three main factors that will determine your eligibility for flight compensation:

 3. After your case is won and we receive your payment of compensation, we will transfer it directly to you with the fee for our services subtracted.
 If we do not win compensation for your claim, you will not pay anything.

-The EU Regulation (EC) 261:2004 states passengers suffering a delay are entitled to accommodation, refreshments and food depending on the details of your flight and its disruption.
+The EU Regulation (EC) 261:2004 and UK equivalent state passengers suffering a delay are entitled to accommodation, refreshments and food depending on the details of your flight and its disruption.
 Passengers also have the right to 2 telephone calls, emails or faxes.
 Should it be required, an overnight stay in a hotel must be provided by the airline, as well as transportation to and from the airport.

 If a flight delay is longer than 5 hours, passengers are entitled to a partial or full refund and a return flight back to the origin of your departure if required.